CodingDojoEpisodes/RefactoringWorkshop/Why Refactor.md

 1. I: Refactoring helps us reduce fear in several ways.
 First, since micro steps are a safer approach, my general confidence while making the change is higher.
 Second, since the observable behavior is always preserved, I tend to merge into the main branch every few minutes.
 Obviously, it is impossible to have a significant conflict when each of the merged changes is by itself of insignificant size.
 Hence, the fear of complications as a result of merging a big change is eliminated as well.

 1. I: And I have one last question, with the big rewrite approach, when we have a task that may take several days or more.
 If due to some emergency or change in priority, you need to pivot to another task?
-What happens with all your unfinished effort?
+What happens with all your unfinished work?

 1. G: We keep the unfinished change in a separate branch in case we will decide to complete it in the future.